ShivprasadSagare/temp_xalign/README.md

 run `run_finetune.sh` with proper arguments for batch size and GPUs and sanity_run=no. Just confirm once that the tokenizer and model name is set to `google/mt5-base`.

 2.18 data_scaling experiment
-Git pull the latest and checkout to the branch `original_role_ids`.
+Git pull the latest and checkout to the branch `data_scaling_original_role_ids`.

 <I>Before running this experiment, make sure you have custom edited installation of transformers, as opposed to standard version of transformers.
-For the same, first make sure you are on the branch `original_role_ids`, then uninstall existing transformers library, and install it again using `cd transformers;pip install .`. </I> <br>
+For the same, first make sure you are on the branch `data_scaling_original_role_ids`, then uninstall existing transformers library, and install it again using `cd transformers;pip install .`. </I> <br>

 gdown the xalign_unified_script dataset: https://drive.google.com/file/d/1xuS8zvq4k2F6Uxfx6XF6R3ueKNNFodjl/view?usp=sharing <br>